UMDBPP/NEBP-Ground-Station-Tracker/README.md

    - APRS.fi's API
    - APRS-IS
    - APRS packets from an attached SDR or serial TNC
-   - A local CSV file of previously logged points
+   - Local CSV files of previously logged points
  - Logs received points to a local CSV file
  - Ability to manually and automatically control an NEBP automatic antenna pointing ground station
  - Maps received coordinates and plots received altitude vs time